 The Multi-parameter Monitors Segment is Expected to Register Significant Growth over the Forecast Period

-Multi-parameter monitors are devices that monitor various parameters, such as arterial blood pressure, heart rate, body and skin temperature, oximetry, and capnography, with a single device.
+Multi-parameter monitors are devices with a single device that monitor various parameters, such as arterial blood pressure, heart rate, body and skin temperature, oximetry, and capnography.
 These devices have become popular as they are small, portable, and user-friendly.

-Many people with COVID-19 have low oxygen levels that can be an early warning sign that people need medical care.
-The impact of COVID-19 on the multi-parameter monitors segment was positive because this monitoring device helped patients monitor oxygen levels using oximeters, which had a positive impact on the market.
-For instance, according to a research article by Ingrid Torjesen published in BMJ Journal October 2020, during the COVID-19 pandemic, NHS England purchased around 200,000 pulse oximeters for the home scheme to monitor oxygen saturation levels for people who do not need immediate hospital attention.
+Many people with COVID-19 have low oxygen levels, which can be an early warning sign that people need medical care.
+The impact of COVID-19 on the multi-parameter monitor's segment was positive because this device helped patients monitor oxygen levels using oximeters, which positively affected the market.
+For instance, according to a research article by Ingrid Torjesen published in BMJ Journal in October 2020, during the COVID-19 pandemic, NHS England purchased around 200,000 pulse oximeters for the home scheme to monitor oxygen saturation levels for people who do not need immediate hospital attention.

-These multi-parameter remote monitoring devices are used not only by medical professionals but also by the health-conscious population, as sleep and activity monitors fall in these categories.
-The increased death rate due to chronic diseases across the developed countries, such as the United States, and the developing countries, raises awareness among people to use early and easy monitoring devices.
+These multi-parameter remote monitoring devices are used by medical professionals and the health-conscious population, as sleep and activity monitors fall in these categories.
+The increased death rate due to chronic diseases across the developed countries, such as the United States, and the developing countries, raise awareness among people to use early and easy monitoring devices.

 The market players adopted various strategies such as product launches, product developments, collaborations, and expansions to increase their market revenue.
 For instance, in December 2019, Masimo Corporation received the United States FDA approval for the Neonatal RD SET Pulse Oximetry Sensors.

-Therefore, rising focus on a healthy lifestyle, increasing concerns about the constant monitoring of health parameters of patients, and the growing trend of self-monitoring and preventive medicine are expected to drive the growth of the overall market.
+Therefore, the rising focus on a healthy lifestyle, increasing concerns about the constant monitoring of patients' health parameters, and the growing trend of self-monitoring and preventive medicine are expected to drive the growth of the overall market.

 To understand key trends, Download Sample Report